 Whenever there is a big family dinner, especially Thanksgiving, Christmas or Easter I usually serve up mashed potatoes.
 We always have a bowl of them left but they don’t taste quite as good warmed up the next day, even with hot gravy on top.

 When I was growing up mom would use the leftover mashed potatoes to make potato patties for us.
 She would mix eggs with the mashed potatoes, form them into patties, dip them in flour and fry them in bacon drippings.

 Mashed potatoes, crisp bacon crumbles, green chives and shredded cheddar cheese

-It is important to start with cold left over mashed potatoes that have been refrigerated for a day or more as freshly made hot potatoes just does not work well.
+It is important to start with cold leftover mashed potatoes that have been refrigerated for a day or more as freshly made hot potatoes just do not work well.
 These croquettes make a great appetizer and are reminiscent to the potato skin appetizers that I remember from the 1980’s.